TPL-protocol/tpl-contracts-eth/README.md

     * remove attributes from participants as required.

-* The **TPLToken** is a standard [OpenZeppelin ERC20 token](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/StandardToken.sol) that enforces attribute checks during every token transfer.
-For this [implementation](https://github.com/TPL-protocol/tpl-contracts/blob/audit/contracts/TPLToken.sol), the token checks the jurisdiction's registry for an attribute used to whitelist valid token recipients.
+* The **TPLRestrictedReceiverToken** is a standard [OpenZeppelin ERC20 token](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/StandardToken.sol) that enforces attribute checks during every token transfer.
+For this [implementation](https://github.com/TPL-protocol/tpl-contracts-eth/blob/master/contracts/TPLToken.sol), the token checks the jurisdiction's registry for an attribute used to whitelist valid token recipients.
 The additional overhead for each transaction in the minimum-case is **4156 gas**, with 1512 used to execute jurisdiction contract logic and 2644 for general "plumbing" (the overhead of checking against an external call to the registry that simply returns `true`). *(NOTE: the attributes defined in the jurisdiction and required by TPLToken have been arbitrarily defined for this PoC, and are not intended to serve as a proposal for the attributes that will be used for validating transactions.)*

 #### Attribute scope